 That is the very attitude one must have toward God as he considers the message of the Bible.
 The noble Bereans exemplified the right mode of thinking when they received the word with all “readiness of mind” (

-prothumia) (Acts 17:11).
-The Greek word suggests forwardness of mind, and it depicts an attitude that is zealous to do the will of God.
+prothumia — Acts 17:11).
+The Greek word suggests forwardness of mind, and it depicts an attitude that is ready and willing to follow God’s will.

 Tenney describes this as the “highest achievement of human love,” while noting that “divine love” goes beyond this (1948, 229; cf. Romans 5:8).
 The greatest lexicon on love in the history of human literature is found in 1 Corinthians 13:4ff.
 Read it and learn from it.
 It will never be surpassed.
 (See The Challenge of Agape Love.)

 We must observe, however, that love is not some anemic sentimentality that overlooks wickedness and error as though such do not exist.
-God loves us but he will not tolerate our rebellion.
-But love does extend its heart to those who want to do right.
-Peter declares that “love covers a multitude of sins” (1 Peter 4:8).
-The Christian is always eager to forgive his brother when that individual seeks such by means of the divinely-appointed method (cf. Luke 17:3).
+God loves us but he does not tolerate our rebellion.
+Love doesn’t excuse sin, but it does exhibit kindness to others—even enemies.
+And it is magnanimous to those who are trying to do right.
+Peter declares that “love covers a multitude of sins” (1 Pet.
+4:8).
+The Christian is always eager to forgive his brother when that individual seeks such by means of the divinely-appointed method (cf. Lk.
+17:3).

 It is appropriate to observe that our love for others must attempt to pattern itself after the love that God has exhibited for us.

 It is not wrong to love oneself.
-If one may not love self, it would not be reasonable to admonish man to love his neighbor as himself.
+If one doesn’t love self, it would be unreasonable to admonish man to love his neighbor as himself.
 But we seem to be living in an age when numerous people deprecate themselves.

-Many appear to entertain very little, if any, sense of personal worth.
-One person feels without value because he was conceived out of wedlock.
-Another imagines that he is worthless because he was abandoned by a parent when he was a child.
-Others have been made to feel less than whole due to their racial or economic status.
+Many appear to entertain very little if any sense of personal worth.
+Some feel they have little value because they were conceived out of wedlock.
+Others imagine that they are worthless because a parent abandoned them as a child.
+Others have been made to feel less than whole due to their racial, economic, or social status.
 Then there are those individuals who languish under the burden of having been molested in their youth.
 These sorts of things haunt the minds of troubled souls.

-What the Christian needs to convey to such folks is the fact that they do have intrinsic worth—regardless of the unfortunate circumstances of the past.
-Jesus declared that every human soul has value; it is worth more than the whole world (Matthew 16:26).
-Christ died for the potential salvation of every person (1 Timothy 2:4; 2 Peter 3:9).
+What the Christian needs to convey to such folks is the fact that they do have intrinsic worth regardless of the unfortunate circumstances of the past.
+Jesus declared that every human soul has value.
+It is worth more than the whole world (Mt.
+16:26).
+Christ died for the potential salvation of every person (1 Tim.
+2:4; 2 Pet.
+3:9).
 Would he have given his life for that which is of no consequence?

-Additionally, there is that self-depreciation which engulfs one when he, with sensitive conscience, sins, and so is confronted with the awful reality that he has disappointed his holy Creator, perhaps disgraced his family, and humiliated himself.
+Additionally, there is that self-depreciation that engulfs us when we sin.
+Our sensitive conscience is confronted with the awful reality that we have disappointed our holy Creator.
+Perhaps we disgraced our family and humiliated ourselves.
 Sin can immerse one in a terrible sea of personal disdain.

 In the final analysis, the serious student must acknowledge that the New Testament opens up vistas of love never dreamed of by the most brilliant of human intellects.
 Let us revel in the sublimeness of this exalted theme, and seek to meet its challenge.